-If you want to live with your friends, it’s best to look for ensuite rooms or cluster flats like those available at CityBlock’s student accommodation in Durham and Lancaster.
+If you want to live with your friends, it’s best to look for ensuite rooms or cluster flats like those available at CityBlock’s student accommodation in Lancaster.
 Since you’ll be sharing a communal kitchen and living area, make sure you’re compatible with your chosen group of future housemates before committing to a tenancy.
 It helps if you are all on the same wavelength regarding how much you’re willing to spend on rent and have similar outlooks on social activities and cleanliness.
 Although it may seem convenient and easy to live with your existing housemates, you may find that you have more in common with friends you have made on your course or through societies you’ve joined.

 What’s Included In Your Rent?